Ritxarin/DisgaeaRPG-Translator/README.md

   `Config.set_device(device=Device.DMM)`
   `Config.set_device(device=Device.Android)`
 - You can create two versions of the script, one for each device if you like.
+- If you are running it for android, ensure the connection is working.
+Some guidelines on what you will need on the FAQs section.
 - Run the script.
 It will take care of everything for you.
-Read the game files, translate them and then apply the translations to your game
+Read the game files, translate them and then apply the translations to your game.
 - You will need to run the script every time there is a game update as updates will overwrite the translated files.
 - There are several settings you can adjust in config.py.
 IF you know what your're doing you can easily expand this tool to translate more files, and you can add your own dictionaries as well.